tommypyatt/magento-install-ubuntu/README.md

 This is developer tool intended for users wanting to quickly get up and running with separate instances of Magento Open Source running concurrently, potentially with varying PHP versions, on a single Linux machine via a LEMP (nginx) stack.
 It is designed to run on a fresh install of Ubuntu 20.04LTS but should work fine on Ubuntu derivatives.
 It is not designed for production usage.

+### Prequisites

+You will need to have access to your Magento authentication keys as this script installs Magento via Composer.
+These keys are easy to get hold of, are free for Magento Open Source, and instructions for acquiring them can be found on [this page](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html).

 ### Quick install: Don't run this unless you know what you're doing and have read and understood the [source code](https://raw.githubusercontent.com/tommypyatt/magento-install-ubuntu/main/install.sh):

 ```